 Next was Gianpaolo Pietri who presented and spoke about his platform Yasta.pr.
 Gianpaolo had many ideas to share with the public but the short presentation format worked against him.
 I did get to know more about his background as an architect, which helped me understand his presentation a bit more.

-I would have liked learning a bit more of the issues Yasta.pr is trying to resolve from the aspect of news sharing.
+I would have liked learning a few the issues Yasta.pr is trying to resolve from the aspect of news sharing.
 Maybe I can catch up with Gianpaolo and get more detail into what he does in the near future.

 Eat and Request Quality Food